Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation

 Having the optimized shapes properly represented, we can set up a general optimization problem~\cite{NocedalWright_NumericalOptimization} as

-where the only unknown is binary word~$\gene$ indicating which \ac{DOF} are enabled (present) and which are disabled (removed) from the evaluation of~\eqref{eq:MoM2}, see Fig.~\ref{fig3}.
-Functions~$f$, $h_k$, and $h_l$ depend on current~$\Iv\left(\gene\right)$ which is a subject of constraint~\eqref{eq:MoM2}.
-This formulation allows regions within the bounding box occupied by two different materials to be distinguished, in our particular case, by \ac{PEC} and vacuum.
+where the only unknown is the binary word~$\gene$ indicating which \ac{DOF} are enabled (present) and which are disabled (removed) from the evaluation of~\eqref{eq:MoM2}, see Fig.~\ref{fig3}, hence describing the shape.
+Functions~$f$, $h_k$ depend on current~$\Iv\left(\gene\right)$ which is a subject of constraint~\eqref{eq:MoM2}.
 Consequently, current~$\Iv(\gene)$ flowing through the disabled edges ($g_b = 0$) is zeroed.
-The discretization is fixed for the entire optimization in order to lock the parameterization and to save enormous computational time required for the recalculation of all the matrices whenever the meshing is changed.
+The discretization is fixed for the entire optimization to lock the parameterization and to save computational time required for the recalculation of all the matrices whenever the meshing is changed.